Crimson Desert: How to Build the Greymane Camp – Dispatch & Trade Guide

 On top of skill tiers, you can boost a mission three other ways:

-• Overfilling slots: send more than the minimum required Greymanes.
+• Overfilling slots: send more than the minimum required comrades.
 Each extra one adds about a 20% bonus up to the mission’s max capacity.

 • Church donations: donating at churches increases your blessing level in that region.
-Each level adds around +2% “conversion” to missions there, shown in the dispatch UI.
+Each level adds around +2% “conversion” to that region’s dispatch missions, shown in the dispatch UI; stacked high enough it can nearly double those rewards.

 • Auto-repeat: when a mission finishes, it automatically starts again using the same team and costs.
-This is great, but it will keep draining whatever input resource it needs, so check now and then that you’re not burning through money or food.
+This is great, but it will keep draining whatever input resource it needs, so check now and then that you’re not burning through camp funds or food.

 Contribution Workers: Filling Gaps Without Wasting Specialists

-Later, after clearing the Flame Knight castle in Deminis, you get the Seal of Devotion, which unlocks contribution workers.
-These are hired civilians you can slot into dispatch missions using regional contribution points.
+Later – around Chapter 8, after defeating the Flame Knight and earning the Seal of Devotion – you unlock contribution workers.
+These are hired civilians you can slot into dispatch missions using regional contribution points, and those points are refunded when the mission ends, so hiring them is effectively free.

 The way I use them:

-• Put one skilled Greymane on a mission to trigger the tier bonus.
+• Put one skilled comrade on a mission to trigger the tier bonus.

-• Fill remaining required workers with contribution workers instead of burning more of my limited named Greymanes.
+• Fill remaining required workers with contribution workers instead of burning more of my limited named comrades.

 This lets your specialists cover more missions at once and keeps your roster free for combat or quests.